AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Comparative negligence: States with comparative negligence allow both drivers to split the costs based on their individual degree of fault.
 In pure comparative negligence states, a driver involved in an accident can recover money even if they’re more at fault than the other driver.
 In modified comparative negligence states, recovery is limited by the degree of fault.
 In some states, a driver must be less than 50 percent at fault to receive compensation.

-• Contributory negligence: In contributory negligence states, if a driver acted negligently in any way, they can’t receive any compensation from insurance carriers.1 In other words, contributory negligence law prevents your insurance company from attempting to recover or seek reimbursement for medical bills, repairs, etc., if the other driver is at fault, even partially.
+• Contributory negligence: In contributory negligence states, if a driver acted negligently in any way, they can’t receive any compensation from insurance carriers.
+In other words, contributory negligence law prevents your insurance company from attempting to recover or seek reimbursement for medical bills, repairs, etc., if you are at fault, even partially.

 Uninsured Drivers

-If you get into an accident with an uninsured driver, the subrogation claims process will take longer, as your insurance provider has to sue that driver directly rather than their insurance provider.
-Given that an estimated 12 percent of drivers are uninsured across the U.S.,2 it’s a good idea to have uninsured motorist coverage so you don’t have to subrogate claims.
+If you get into an accident with an uninsured driver, the subrogation process will take longer, as your insurance provider has to sue that driver directly rather than deal with their insurance provider.
+Given that an estimated 12 percent of drivers are uninsured across the U.S.,1 it’s a good idea to have uninsured motorist coverage so you don’t have to wait for your insurance company to subrogate claims.

 The Subrogation Process